Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 It defines:

 1. Compression mechanisms to avoid transporting information known by both sender and receiver over the air.
-Known information are part of the "context"
+Known information are part of the "context".
-2. Fragmentation mechanisms to allow SCHC Packet transportation on small, and potentially variable, MTU
+2. Fragmentation mechanisms to allow SCHC Packet transportation on small, and potentially variable, MTU.

 Context exchange or pre-provisioning is out of scope of this document.